 Southwell String Orchestra

 This group is open for beginner string players up to Grade 2 and gives students experience in ensemble (group) playing.
 It is open to any orchestral string players â€“ violinists, violists, cellists and bassists and is accompanied by piano and limited percussion as required.
 The Southwell String Orchestra was created to give beginner students a group to play in, enable them to meet other students who also play string instruments and generally have fun sharing their talents.
 The group has competed in regional events and has done very well.
-The String Orchestra is led by Mrs Victoria Trenwith, Music teacher at Southwell and an extraordinary violinist.
+The String Orchestra is led by Mrs Jodi Albery, Music & Performing Arts Teacher at Southwell and an extraordinary violinist.

 This group is auditioned to check the level of repertoire and assess position within the group.
 Once the Director feels the student is ready they will be moved up to the Symphony Orchestra.

-The Rockbands (generally two) are led by two of our Itinerant tutors at Southwell, Mr Jeremy Badger and Mr Sam Trenwith, and are a great starting point for our young contemporary musicians.
+The Rockbands (generally two) are led by two of our Itinerant tutors at Southwell, and are a great starting point for our young contemporary musicians.
 Each group is auditioned from Year 6-8 students and generally consists of the following instruments; voice, guitar, bass, keyboard, and drums.
 As well as developing instrumental, ensemble and performance skills, students involved are also given opportunities to write their own songs.
 Each year the Rockbands compete in regional contemporary music competitions and are encouraged to perform within the school at assemblies, lunchtime concerts and other key school events.

 This ensemble is for advanced players only and participants must play at Grade 5 and above.
 The group is generally made up of violin, cello and piano.
 Each year this ensemble competes in the Hamilton Music Competitions and so far groups have enjoyed a high level of success.
 They also play at various other concerts both within and outside of school.
-This group is led by Mrs Julia McIntyre, Director of Music.
+This group is led by Mrs Jodi Albery, Music & Performing Arts Teacher.

 In Year 8, Southwell students have the opportunity to play competitive Theatresports.
 A training squad is selected in Term 1 to take part in training workshops during Terms 2 and 3.
 In Term 4 a team is selected to participate in inter school fixtures and the regional Intermediate Competition.